mhshahzad/order-pizza-api/README.md

 ### Implementation

-This application is built using Flask, connexion, marshmallow and SQLAlchemy, hence uses Python-3.7.1
+This application is built using: Flask, connexion, marshmallow and SQLAlchemy, hence uses Python-3.7.1

+Tested through: Postman